Convert a single-family to a multifamily using FHA 203k.

 How do you find a good FHA 203k lender?

 Join local real estate groups and search forums.
 Choose a lender that does these loans often, since there are lots of moving parts to these loans.
-HUD also maintains a searchable list of 203k lenders.
+You can also search our list of 203k lenders in every state.

 Is it hard to convert a single family to a multifamily?